m-jahn/WeightedTreemaps/cran-comments.md

     of to the console, nor use Fortran I/O nor system RNGs.
 ```

 The C++ function `voronoiDiagram.cpp` does not contain any such entry points.
-This Note is caused by the upstream dependency CGAL 4 headers (R package `cgal4h`).
+This Note is caused by the upstream dependency CGAL headers (R package `RcppCGAL`) or boost headers (`BH`).
 This note appears only when checking on Mac OS.

 2. Note: